Unobstructed deformations for singular Calabi-Yau varieties: Abstract

 \section{Abstract}

 Let $Y$ be a compact Gorenstein analytic space with only isolated singularities and trivial dualizing sheaf.
 A recent paper of Imagi studies the deformation theory of $Y$ in case the singularities of $Y$ are weighted homogeneous and rational and $Y$ is K\"ahler.
 In this note, assuming that $H^1(Y;\scrO_Y) =0$, we generalize Imagi's results to the case where the singularities of $Y$ are Du Bois, with no assumption that they be weighted homogeneous, and where the K\"ahler assumption is replaced by the hypothesis that there is a resolution of singularities of $Y$ satisfying the $\partial\bar\partial$-lemma.
-As a consequence, if the singularites of $Y$ are additionally local complete intersections, then the deformations of $Y$ are unobstructed.
+As a consequence, if the singularities of $Y$ are additionally local complete intersections, then the deformations of $Y$ are unobstructed.
+The log Calabi-Yau and Fano cases are also discussed.